toughpixels/toughpixels.github.io/content/tips/when-to-choose-pixels-or-rems/index.md

 Maybe this is the single best use of pixels!
 They keep the content from bumping right up against the edge of the user's screen.

-A max-width defined as Rems is also great because when the user ups the size of the text, the width of the container will grow to accomodate it.
+A max-width defined as Rems user-friendly because when the user increases the size of the text, the width of the container will grow to accomodate it.